 The term ‘Measuring Scale’ is indeed a broad one.
 It can be used to refer to the scale you step on in the morning, fervently hoping you’ve lost a kilo since last evening.
 It might be that ‘ruler’ we touched upon earlier, to measure the length of an object.

-Or, it could be the different Scales of Measurement, that the data being measured might fall into.
+It could also be the different scales of measurement that the data being measured might fall into.

 Here, the numbers serve as a ‘tag’, in an attempt to classify objects.